-8Although respondents may still consider the social status of their children, it is not clear that they should be fully veiled.
-First, what constitutes a veiled experiment is ambiguous and preferences vary by the specification (Amiel et al., 2009).
-Second, there is evidence that non-veiled respondents have greater justice concerns than veiled respondents (Herne and Suojanen, 2004; Traub et al., 2005).
+6We aimed to minimize the possibility of pecuniary self-interest by keeping the number of years into the future ambiguous.
+Nevertheless, respondents may still consider the skills and income status of their children.
+However, it is not clear that respondents should be fully veiled.
+First, what constitutes a veiled experiment is ambiguous and preferences vary by the specification (Amiel, Cowell and Gaertner, 2009).
+Second, there is evidence that non-veiled respondents have greater justice (or equality) concerns than veiled respondents (Herne and Suojanen, 2004; Traub et al., 2005).

-9Discrete choice experiments are a method for studying social preferences for discrete outcomes and are widely used in different research areas (for summary, see (Vossler et al., 2012).
+7Discrete choice experiments are a method for studying social preferences for discrete outcomes and are widely used in different research areas (Green and Srinivasan, 1978; Louviere, 1988; Ryan and Farrar, 2000; Ryan et al., 2000; Álvarez-Farizo and Hanley, 2002; Poortinga et al., 2003; Hainmueller and Hopkins, 2014, 2015).